Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Twisted-wave formalism

 in terms of the matrix elements (\ref{eq:matrix_element_twisted}).
-Applying this expression and performing an algebra, similar to that done in the previous subsection, we can derive the differential cross section for the ionization by the ``linearly polarized'' twisted light: \begin{widetext}
+Applying this expression and performing algebra similar to that in the previous subsection, we can derive the differential cross section for the ionization by ``linearly polarized'' twisted light: \begin{widetext}

-\end{widetext} It is easy to see that for $\theta_c \to 0$ this expression is reduced to the well--known plane--wave result.
-Indeed, by using the asymptotic expression for the Wigner D-function:
+\end{widetext} For $\theta_c \to 0$, this expression reduces to the well-known plane-wave result.
+Indeed, by using the asymptotic expression for the Wigner D-function